-Having defined A, we now need to describe the goal: the "B" in the A ⇒ B change process.
+Having defined A we now need to describe the goal or "B" in the $\mathbf{A} \Rightarrow \mathbf{B}$ change process.
 To determine the goals for the transitional time we need to determine what a successful transitional ministry in this congregation would achieve.
 To make that decision we would ask the combined diocesan-congregational leadership questions such as: